This is a very comforting, hearty and satisfying Red Lentil Sun-Dried Tomato Arugula Pesto Soup. It’s packed with a whole lot of flavor and nutrition.

-I use to make this soup at my restaurant with some fresh french baguette that I got from a local baker and it was always a big hit.
-I love a good red lentil soup any time of the year, it’s hearty and satisfying.
-I also love the texture and all the different ways you can make it.
-This soup is great as is or purred, served on its own or with some bread and maybe a salad.
+I use to serve this soup at my restaurant with a fresh French baguette from a local baker.
+I love the texture and all the different ways you can make red lentil soups.
+Serve it on its own or with some bread and green a salad.

 - 2 Cups Red Lentils